svenluijten/file-config/README.md

 [![StyleCI][ico-styleci]][link-styleci]

 This package provides a persistent config store as flat files with an easy to use and understand interface.
-Writing your own stores is also made simple due to its driver-based infrastructure.
+This is perfect if the config file should be stored in userland, or somewhere the user is allowed to edit it manually.

 ## Index
 - [Installation](#installation)